agda/agda-stdlib/paper/paper.md

 # Acknowledgements

-We would like to thank the core Agda development team who are not authors on this paper, but nonetheless whose work on Agda makes the standrad library possible.
+We would like to thank the core Agda development team who are not authors on this paper, but nonetheless whose work on Agda makes the standard library possible.
 This includes, but is not limited to, Andreas Abel,
 Ulf Norell,
 Nils Anders Danielsson,